microsoft/OnDemandMLflowTrainAndServe/Troubleshooting.md

 # Troubleshooting

-This section will try to help you with a common error that is returned when asking for prediction and no successful trained model was not found.
-In this case following message will be returned 'No successfully finished runs were found'.
-To find the root cause for this error, check the following scenarios.
+When requesting for a prediction you might receive back an error saying: 'No successfully finished runs were found'.
+This usually happens when the system cannot find a model that was successfully trained.
+This section will help you find the root cause for the error.

-## Model Runner service configuration
+## Model Runner Service Configuration

--   Verify model runner service is up and running :
+-   Verify model runner service is up and running:

-    -   On Kubernetes cluster:
+    -   On a Kubernetes cluster:

     ```bash
     kubectl get pods
     ```

     -   Locally:

     ```bash
     docker ps
     ```

--   on model service verify the following env variables configuration :
+-   Verify env variables configuration defined for the model runner service:

     -   MLFLOW_SERVER_API_PREFIX
     -   MLFLOW_SERVER_SEARCH_PATH